-Constituent Roles and Responsibilities Compensation Committee • Oversees the manner in which the Board discharges its responsibilities relating to the

-(Comprised of the following three independent directors for fiscal 2019: Richard R. Crowell (Chairperson), Alan B. Levine and Dr. Amir Faghri)

-Reviews and determines, as appropriate, the compensation of the Company's executive officers.

-- In consultation with the Board, the CEO, and senior management, develops and approves the Company's executive compensation philosophy. - Reviews and approves corporate goals and objectives related to the CEO's compensation and evaluates the CEO's performance. - Determines the CEO's compensation and reviews and approves the CEO's recommendations regarding the compensation of the other executive officers. - Sole authority to retain and terminate executive compensation consultants engaged to provide advice to the Compensation Committee in connection with its responsibilities and to retain other professional advisors when necessary or appropriate.

-Details of the Compensation Committee's duties are summarized in the "Board of Directors and Corporate Governance" section of this proxy statement, and are set out in full in the Compensation Committee Charter, which can be viewed on the Company website at http://investor.rbcbearings.com.

-Advisors to the Compensation Committee

-- Assist the Compensation Committee and senior management in their periodic review of the effectiveness and competitiveness of the Company's executive compensation - Generally report directly to the Compensation Committee, although occasionally are engaged by senior management, subject to Compensation Committee approval and oversight. - During fiscal year 2016, the Compensation Committee retained Radford (an Aon Hewitt entity) as an independent advisor. - During fiscal year 2017, the Compensation Committee retained Willis, Towers Watson as an independent advisor.
+Constituent Roles and Responsibilities Compensation Committee (Comprised of the following three independent directors for fiscal 2020: Richard R. Crowell (Chairperson), Alan B. Levine and Dr. Amir Faghri) executive officers.
+In consultation with the Board, the CEO and senior management, develops an approves the Company's executive compensation philosophy.
+Reviews and approves corporate goals and objectives related to the CEO compensation and evaluates the CEO's performance.
+Determines the CEO's compensation and reviews and approves the CEO recommendations regarding the compensation of the other executive officers.
+Sole authority to retain and terminate executive compensation consultants engage to provide advice to the Compensation Committee in connection with responsibilities and to retain other professional advisors when necessary appropriate.
+Details of the Compensation Committee's duties are summarized in the "Board Directors and Corporate Governance" section of this proxy statement, and are set of in full in the Compensation Committee Charter, which can be viewed Advisors to the Compensation Committee http://investor.rbcbearings.com.
+Assist the Compensation Committee and senior management in their periodic review of the effectiveness and competitiveness of the Company's executive compensation structure.
+Generally report directly to the Compensation Committee, although occasionally are engaged by senior management, subject to Compensation Committee approval and oversight.
+Company Management The CEO, who is in the best position to initially assess performance, makes recommendations to the Compensation Committee regarding compensation decisions applicable to the other executive officers.
+Company management provides input and feedback to the Compensation Committee regarding the Compensation Committee's compensation process.
+Company management may be invited to attend Compensation Committee or Board meetings from time to time, or to contribute materials for such meetings.

-onstituent Roles and Responsibilities

-Company Management

-- The CEO, who is in the best position to initially assess performance, makes recommendations to the Compensation Committee regarding compensation decisions applicable to the other executive officers. - Company management provides input and feedback to the Compensation Committee regarding the Compensation Committee's compensation process. - Company management may be invited to attend Compensation Committee or Board meetings from time to time, or to contribute materials for such meetings.
 No member of Company management is present when the Compensation Committee or Board discusses his or her compensation.